Genemo/Customer_report_analysis/README.md

 #3. reference_path is the cancer-related gene sets of 17 types of cancer

 #INPUT: TPM.txt from sample
-#       *.xml frem cancer-related gene set
+#       *.xml from cancer-related gene set

 #OUTPUT: a folder which is names after corresponding sample, save the data we used for calculating.
 #        a .txt file which contains the final results of overlapping, .txt have 3 columns of numbers,